-- 21. Based on the SAIP I experience, SAIP II aims to enhance the scalability of successful technologies and practices to improve water use efficiency within existing irrigation schemes, primarily built by previous projects such as the LWH and RSSP, by targeting at least an additional 600 hectares to SAIP I achievements.
-Moreover, the project will facilitate access to small-scale irrigation equipment for farmers by offering matching grants and comprehensive support packages, including maintenance assistance and the development of business plans.
+- 20. Component 2 will finance small-scale irrigation, water use efficient technologies within existing irrigated schemes, and strengthening of irrigation capacity to promote climate-smart agriculture.
+The project will target smallholder farmers, extension workers, and irrigation scheme managers, particularly those in vulnerable agroclimatic areas, to help improve their resilience to climate variability, increase their crop productivity and profitability, and promote sustainable agricultural practices.
+Implementation of the sub-component will integrate the diagnostic findings of "Catalyzing Small-scale Irrigation Development in Rwanda: An Assessment of the Small-Scale Irrigation Technology (SSIT) Program" (March 2022) and some of its key recommendations.
+Details are provided in Annex 2. - 21.
+Sub-component 2.1.
+Support Climate Smart and Efficient Irrigation Interventions.
+This subcomponent will finance CSA technologies to help targeted farmers cope with the impact of climate change.
+This includes access to affordable and sustainable irrigation technologies, and provision of matching grants for small-scale irrigation equipment in line with the GoR's subsidized SSITs Development Program.
+The SSITs will follow climate-resilient design standards and energy-efficiency considerations such as solar powered water pumps for small-scale irrigation to maximize the project's adaptation and mitigation climate co-benefits, respectively.
+As per the Government SSIT guidelines, beneficiaries will include individual farmers or groups of farmers owners of consolidated areas covering between 0.5 hectares and 10 hectares.
+If SSIT beneficiaries are farmer organizations, Subcomponent 2.2 will support the establishment and training of WUAs. - 22.
+Based on the SAIP I experience, SAIP II aims to enhance the scalability of successful technologies and practices to improve water use efficiency within existing irrigation schemes, primarily built by previous projects such as the LWH and RSSP, by targeting at least an additional 600 hectares to SAIP I achievements.
+Moreover, the Project will facilitate access to small-scale irrigation equipment for farmers by offering matching grants and comprehensive support packages, including maintenance assistance and the development of business plans.
 As a result, an additional 1,000 hectares of agricultural land will be able to benefit from the utilization of SSITs and techniques.
-The project will include interventions to improve the SSIT program efficiency in both its administration and in costs borne by farmers. - 22.
+The project will include interventions to improve the SSIT program efficiency in both its administration and in costs borne by farmers.
+More details are provided in Annex 2. - 23.
 Sub-component 2.2.
-Strengthen irrigation management capacity (US\$ 0.47 million).
-The project will follow guidance from the Ministry of Agriculture and Animal Resources (MINAGRI's) new Irrigation Development Strategic Plan to introduce improved irrigated agricultural management.
+Strengthen irrigation management capacity.
+The Project will follow guidance from the Ministry of Agriculture and Animal Resources (MINAGRI's) new Irrigation Development Strategic Plan to introduce improved irrigated agricultural management.
 This subcomponent will finance on-farm training in the handling, assembling, and proper use of different irrigation equipment to improve adaptation rates and improve irrigation practices among farmers.
 It will facilitate the establishment of new WUAs for farmers applying for SSIT technologies in groups for their consolidated land, strengthen the organizational capacity and governance of existing ones, and train WUAs and farmer groups on water management, irrigation system operation and maintenance, and irrigation service fee collection, in existing irrigated schemes.
-Women and vulnerable groups, such as old and disabled farmers, which are currently under-represented will be specifically targeted through sensitivity and capacity training to promote their participation in WUAs and farmer groups.
+Women and vulnerable groups, such as old and disabled farmers, which are currently underrepresented will be specifically targeted through sensitivity and capacity training to promote their participation in WUAs and farmer groups.
 Through a specific program, local youth will be trained in various skills to facilitate the community to sustainably manage the irrigation schemes.

-Component 3: Market Linkages and Value Addition Investments Support (US\$4 million)
+Component 3: Market Linkages and Value Addition Investments Support (US\$4.0 million)